alexmelocco/alex_melocco/HandwrittenDigitRecognition/README.md

-# Custom Handwritten Digit Recognition
+# Custom Neural Network Library - Implements Handwritten Digit Recognition

+Complete and custom Neural Network library architecture that is modular to any input/output specifications.
+Can be used similar to how TensorFlow Neural Networks are put together (documented).
+I have implemented a neural network that can recognise handwritten Digits to 97% accuracy.
+Current architecture only has Dense layers, but future plans to add more layers (convolutional, etc).
+This has complete modularity so you can add as many hidden layers as needed.

-Implementing a custom handwrittendigit recognition algorithm in python without the use of libaries such as Tensorflow or Pytorch.
+Currently, modeled to implement a custom handwritten digit recognition algorithm without the use of libaries such as Tensorflow or Pytorch (purely my own library).
 Numpy is going to be used for vectorization.
 - all (lossfunctions, calculation, derivatives etc) are done manually with no assistance from libraries
 - Everything is custom - no functions borrowed from external sources (except MNIST data loader and graphing)